-The inter-System data forwarding follows the following key principles:
+The inter-System data forwarding from 5GS to EPS follows the following key principles:

 - Only indirect data forwarding is supported.

 - PDU session information at the serving NG-RAN node contains mapping information per QoS Flow to a corresponding E-RAB.